 Dr. Akash Gulyani

-Probing cellular dynamics
+Probing cellular dynamics and neural regeneration

 Employing a highly collaborative, interdisciplinary and team-driven approach, we seek to address the mechanisms that control cell fate and behavior using fluorescent imaging, optical techniques and tailored molecular probes.